Diving in Raja Ampat - Bluewater Dive Travel

 The cave in The Passage.
 As seen during a Raja Ampat Photo Workshop in 2017.

-On the south side of Waigeo island is a famous dive area called "The Passage", also known as Kabui passage, where mangroves and soft coral exist in very shallow water.
+On the south side of Waigeo Island is a famous dive area called "The Passage", also known as Kabui passage, where mangroves and soft coral exist in very shallow water.
 Overhanging trees meet sea fans here, and it is considered heaven for shallow water video and wide-angle underwater photography.
 Not all Raja Ampat scuba diving trips stop here - check with your particular trip.

 • 5.
 Best Dive Sites at Triton Bay